Repair & Replace P-Trap Services In

 - Small rag or a square piece of plastic and a rubber band

 Before you go purchase your replacement P-trap or a PVC kit, make sure you measure your pipes to ensure you get the correct size!
 Whether working with metal or PVC P-traps, you will make this job a lot easier and less messy by using PVC as your new P-trap.
+We also offer garbage disposal repair in Anaheim, CA.

 - Completely clear the area under the sink where you will be working.